Kickapoo Turnpike: History

 The turnpike project originally was given the name "Northeast Oklahoma County Loop."
 The road itself was proposed on October 29, 2015, by Gov. Mary Fallin, as part of the state's Driving Forward initiative.
 On June 6, 2016, the tollway was approved by the Oklahoma Department of Transportation, under the working title Eastern Oklahoma County Turnpike.
 In September 2019, "Kickapoo Turnpike" was announced as the tollway's official name.

 Construction

-The first piece of the turnpike to be constructed is the interchange with I-44, at the northern end of the route.
-Construction on this interchange began in January 2018, and the entire turnpike is expected to be complete by 2021.
+The first piece of the turnpike to be constructed was the interchange with I-44, at the northern end of the route.
+Construction on this interchange began in January 2018.
 Phase 1, which stretches from the Turner Turnpike to US 62 (23rd Street) in Harrah, opened on October 13, 2020.
 Phase 2, which opened on January 5, 2021, connects the rest of the Turnpike to Interstate 40, linking I-40 directly to Interstate 44 on the eastern side of the Oklahoma City metro.
 The cost of constructing the Kickapoo Turnpike has been estimated to be more than $440 million (2018 dollars).